Prague With Kids

 If you are thinking about taking your children to restaurants, it is good to know that a growing number of eateries now offer children’s menus.
 A great place to head when you’re with children is Výtopna (www.vytopna.cz), where drinks here are served by model trains that run around the restaurant.
-Another funny place to experience the Stone Age, both in the restaurant and on the menu, is Pravěk (www.pravek.cz).
+Another fun place to experience the Stone Age, both in the restaurant and on the menu, is Pravěk (www.pravek.cz).

 Getting around with children in Prague is easy, and if your kids are under six, entrance to most museums and public transport is free of charge.

 Located in the quiet district of Troja, it is probably the best choice.
-It includes a chairlift which is open from April to November every day except Mondays and Fridays from 10:00 to 18:00.
+It includes a chairlift open from April to November every day except Mondays and Fridays from 10:00 to 18:00.
 Website / Read more.

-There is a puppet theatre that has daily shows for children, but all performances are in Czech – Puppet Theatre Jiskra, Klapkova 26, Prague 8 (take tram number 10, 14, 17, 24, or 5 and get off at Ke Stírce).
+There is a puppet theatre with daily shows for children, but all performances are in Czech – Puppet Theatre Jiskra, Klapkova 26, Prague 8 (take tram number 10, 14, 17, 24, or 5 and get off at Ke Stírce).
 There is also the famous Špejbl and Hurvínek Theatre – see more at www.spejbl-hurvinek.cz.
-Other recommended theatres which are generally good choices include: Don Giovanni Marionette Opera and National Marionette Theatre, Žatecká 1, Josefov.
+Other recommended theatres which are generally good choices include Don Giovanni Marionette Opera and National Marionette Theatre, Žatecká 1, Josefov.

 The Vltava river is the perfect place to spend an hour or two pedal-boating with kids if the weather is nice.
 We had a great time pedalling under each bridge and exploring the river.
 You can rent pedal-boats at Charles Bridge, Mánesův Bridge and Žofín Island (on the Old Town side, also called Slovanský Island).